-- 4.3.3 Primary access to the area will be provided by means of two new grid roads (See Table 4.2 - Street Hierarchy), which will act as strategic routes carrying through traffic.
-Grid roads will be future-proofed to accommodate dual carriageways.
-Transport modelling will determine to what extent they should be dualled from the outset. - 4.3.4 The new eastern grid road will replace London Road (A509), the southern section of which will be downgraded, and will provide access from the A422 to junction 14 of the M1.
+- 4.3.3 Primary access to the area will be provided by means of two new grid roads.
+The new eastern grid road will replace London Road (A509), the southern section of which will be downgraded, and will provide access from the A422 to junction 14 of the M1.
 The southern section of London Road will become a local access road.
-It will continue to provide a continuous route for cyclists and pedestrians, but not for vehicles.
-In order to reduce bottlenecks at junction 14, the route will be designed to discourage traffic heading into Milton Keynes via this junction.
+It will continue to provide a continuous route for cyclists and pedestrians, but not necessarily for vehicles. - 4.3.4 In order to reduce bottlenecks at junction 14, the route will be designed to discourage traffic heading into Milton Keynes via this junction.
+The new western grid road will branch off Tongwell Street and cross the M1 via a new bridge.
+It will connect at its northern end to the A509. - 4.3.5 Connections across the new grid roads should be in the form of underpasses or 'green bridges'.
+The movement network should be designed to ensure that these crossings are located along pedestrian desire lines.

+Example of 'green bridge'

-- 4.3.5 The new western grid road will branch off Tongwell Street and cross the M1 via a new bridge.
-It will connect at its northern end to the A509. - 4.3.6 Connections across the new grid roads should be in the form of grade separated underpasses or 'green bridges'.
-The movement network should be designed to ensure that these crossings are located along pedestrian desire lines. - 4.3.7 MK East will be policy compliant in relation to grid roads.
-At grade crossings are not appropriate on the grid road H3 Monks Way (A422) or on Willen Road (not a grid road) within a distance that would have an adverse impact on traffic flow or on the H3 or Tongwell Roundabout. - 4.3.8 The existing Willen Road will be retained and improved.
-Land will be safeguarded alongside the existing highway to allow it to be upgraded to grid road standard.
-It will link to the new western grid road extension by means of a local distributor road.
-Milton Keynes Council Transport Department will provide a statement prior to the submission of any planning application identifying what the triggers will be to upgrade Willen Road. - 4.3.9 A street with pedestrian priority will be provided through the community hub, connecting at each end to the new grid roads.
-This will be a pedestrian scaled and friendly street with segregated cycle movement and controlled vehicular access.
-The mass transit route will be accommodated within it and will have a boarding point at the community hub.
-The community hub, as the most accessible location within the new community, will be flanked by higher density housing, maximising the number of people living close to public transport and other facilities.
-As a consequence, it is envisaged that the community hub, will be a vibrant place with plenty of pedestrian activity.
-Figure 4.4 shows how community hub will be restricted to mass transit and active travel modes of transport.
-Figures 4.3a and 4.3b respectively provides illustrative cross-sections of how the street through the community hub might look where it is all movement occurs and where it is MRT and pedestrian priority only.
+- 4.3.6 The existing Willen Road will be retained and improved.
+It will link to the new western grid road extension by means of a local distributor road. - 4.3.7 A high street will be provided through the district centre, connecting at each end to the new grid roads.
+This will be a pedestrian friendly street with segregated cycle movement and controlled vehicular.
+The mass transit route will be accommodated within the high street and will have a boarding point at the district centre.
+The high street, as the most accessible location within the new community, will be flanked by higher density housing, maximising the number of people living close to public transport and other facilities.
+As a consequence, it is envisaged that the high street, and particularly the district centre, will be a vibrant place with plenty of pedestrian activity.
+It is envisaged that the district centre will not take up the full length

-4.3.10 A north-south primary street is proposed linking the residential areas to the south of the community hub to it and other amenities located along this route (e.g. primary school, play area).
+- of the high street.
+Figures 4.3 and 4.4 provide an illustrative cross-section of how the high street might look, both in the short-term and the long-term. - the residential areas to the south of the high street to the district centre and other amenities located along this route (e.g. primary school, play area).
 This street and development along it will be designed to create walkable neighbourhoods that prioritise walking and cycling, with segregated space for pedestrians (footways) and cyclists (redways) (see figure 4.5).